14 Healthy Habits to Fight Depression

 A major part of fighting depression is learning how to develop healthy and sustainable habits.

-Unfortunately the common anecdote that it only ‘takes 21 days to form a new habit’ often sets us up for unrealistic expectations and failure.
+Unfortunately, the common reference that it only ‘takes 21 days to form a new habit’ often sets us up for unrealistic expectations and failure.
 The truth is each person forms habits at different rates.

-Here are some simple, yet powerful, habits that can help to fight back against depression.
 It’s important to start small.
-Once you’ve picked out a couple habits to try, check out our guide to creating healthy habits, which can help you break habits down into goals, and work towards long term sustainability.
+Once you’ve picked out a couple habits to try, check out our guide to creating healthy habits, which can help you break habits down into goals, and work toward long term sustainability.

 A healthy diet is key to fighting depression and fruits and vegetables are often overlooked by lots of guys.